homothetyhk/HollowKnight.BenchwarpMod/README.md

 - **DW**: **D**oor **W**arp (equivalent to clicking Door Warp in the Settings menu)
 - **DB**: **D**eploy **B**ench (equivalent to clicking Deploy in the Deploy submenu)

+In older versions of Benchwarp, hotkeys were implemented through entering a 2 letter sequence associated with the name of the bench.
+That feature can be reactivated by enabling the Legacy Hotkeys setting in the mod menu, and toggling the mod or restarting the game.

-Each hotkey can be remapped by modifying the "hotkeyOverrides" dictionary in the mod's global settings file (Benchwarp.GlobalSettings.json, in your saves folder).
+Hotkeys can be remapped by modifying the "hotkeyOverrides" dictionary in the mod's global settings file (Benchwarp.GlobalSettings.json, in your saves folder).
 This dictionary should map the default bindings to their replacements.
-For example, `"hotkeyOverrides": {"BB": "HV"}` remaps the Hive bench to use the hotkey "HV".
+For example, `"hotkeyOverrides": {"SB": "WS"}` remaps the Start Bench command to use the hotkey "WS".
 Custom hotkeys must be composed of exactly two uppercase letters.

 Credits